aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/EverlastingKing.md

 ## Post move logic
 The following logic applies after a move is used, but only if [position](../../Actors%20states/BattlePosition.md) is `Flying` meaning it only applies when the `Flying` move selection process happened and a move was used.

-If it's any move other than these, the following happens:
+If the above requirements are met, the following happens:

 - `data[1]` is set to a value that tracks the move that was just used.
 See the `data` section above for the values mapping
 - If the move that was just used isn't the artifacts summoning move: